Acceleration of Convergence of Some Infinite Sequences $\boldsymbol{\{A_n\}}$ Whose Asymptotic Expansions Involve Fractional Powers of $\boldsymbol{n}$ via the $\tilde{d}^{(m)}$ transformation: Numerical examples I

-As mentioned earlier, we can replace $\hat{\sigma}$ in \eqref{eq:ff26} by $1$, that is, $\omega_r=ra_r$ in the W-algorithm, and this is what we have done here.
-This way we do not have to worry about the exact value of $\sigma$ in \eqref{eq:ff25}.
+As mentioned earlier, we can replace $\hat{\sigma}$ in \eqref{eq:ff26} by $1$, that is, $\omega_r=ra_r$ in the W-algorithm of subsection \ref{sse3.4}, and this is what we have done here.\footnote{See footnote \ref{ft1}.} This way we do not have to worry about the exact value of $\sigma$ in \eqref{eq:ff25}.
 We also recall that, with $\hat{\sigma}=1$ in \eqref{eq:ff26}, we do not need any further information about $Q(n)$ and the parameters $s$, $r$, and $\gamma$ in \eqref{eq:ff7r}; mere knowledge of the fact that $\{a_n\}$ is in $\tilde{\bf b}^{(m)}$ is sufficient for applying the $\tilde{d}^{(m)}$ transformation.

 We have done all our computations using quadruple-precision arithmetic, for which the roundoff unit is ${\bf u}=1.93\times 10^{-34}$.
 This means that the highest number of significant decimal digits we can have is about $34$.
+In addition, if $|\Lambda^{(j)}_n/\bar{A}^{(j)}_n|=O(10^q)$ for some $q>0$, then the number of correct significant figures in $\bar{A}^{(j)}_n$ is about $p=34-q$, close to convergence.
+The tables for our numerical examples amply demonstrate the correctness of this conclusion.
+We advise the reader to pay attention to this fact.

 In all the examples, we first try the $\tilde{d}^{(m)} $ transformation with $R_l=l+1$, $l=0,1,\ldots,$ which is the simplest and most immediate choice for the $R_l$.
 As we will see, there are some slow convergence and numerical stability issues with some of these examples when the $R_l$ are chosen this way.
 We demonstrate that these two issues can be treated simultaneously in an effective way by using APS in some cases and GPS in some others.
-In addition, it will become obvious from our numerical results that he relative error assessments shown in \eqref{eq:ff54k} (with $\Gamma^{(j)}_n$) and in \eqref{eq:ff59c} (with $\Lambda^{(j)}_n$) are very reliable.
+In addition, it will become obvious from our numerical results that the relative error assessments shown in \eqref{eq:ff54k} (with $\Gamma^{(j)}_n$) and in \eqref{eq:ff59c} (with $\Lambda^{(j)}_n$) are very reliable.
 This clearly demonstrates the relevance and importance of the $\Gamma^{(j)}_n$ and $\Lambda^{(j)}_n$ in assessing the accuracy of the numerical approximations to limits or antilimits.
 Again, the fact that the $\Gamma^{(j)}_n$ and $\Lambda^{(j)}_n$ can be obtained recursively via the W-algorithm, and simultaneously with the approximations $A^{(j)}_n$, is really surprising.

 We have applied APS with

 We have applied GPS with

 As usual, $A_n=\sum^n_{k=1}a_k$ and $A^{(j)}_n\equiv\tilde{d}^{(m,j)}_n$, in the tables that accompany the examples.
 Recall also that $R_{j+n}$ is the number of the terms of the series used for constructing $\tilde{d}^{(m,j)}_n$.